Why should RBI be independent?

 - Regulating the Forex market and exchange rates,

-- Regulating credit and setting the interest rates on borrowing and lending money, and more importantly,
+- Regulating credit and set the interest rates on borrowing and lending money, and more importantly,

 - Keeping inflation in check